TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-monorepo-setup.md

 })
 ```

+# Taking Stock

-* At this point I've done enough to fix the VS Code warning.
-The vitest plugin uses the workspaces file to load tests from all packages.
+At this point I've done enough to fix the VS Code warning.
+The Vitest plugin uses the workspace file to load tests from all packages.
 I can run all the tests, run tests for a selected package or individually.
 Seems to work fine.

+{% include candid-image.html src="/assets/images/vscode/vitest-testing-palette.png" alt="Vitest in VS Code Testing Palette" %}

-* I can also run coverage for the entire workspace in one go.
-Will need some real packages to see whether this is quicker than running coverage for each package as I do now.
+I can also run coverage for the entire workspace in one go.
+I'll need multiple real packages to see whether this is quicker than running coverage for each package as I do now.
 Both ways work, so that's nice.

+{% include candid-image.html src="/assets/images/vscode/vitest-workspace-coverage.png" alt="Vitest Workspace Coverage" %}

+# Shared Config

-* The workspace documentation has a separate section on sharing config.
-You need to put your shared config in a separate file and then import and use the `mergeConfig` utility to combine with per-package config.
-Interestingly, this seems to be generic.
-It should work with vite config too.
+The workspace documentation has a separate section on [sharing config](https://vitest.dev/guide/workspace.html#configuration).
+You need to put your shared config in a separate file and then import and use the `mergeConfig` utility to combine with your per-package config.
+Interestingly, `mergeConfig` seems to be generic.
+It appears to work with Vite settings too.

-* I was expecting another misunderstanding on my part, but it worked as expected.
-I was able to move almost everything into a shared vitest.config.ts
+I was expecting another misunderstanding on my part, but it worked as expected.
+I was able to move almost everything into a shared `vitest.config.ts`.
+I've left the old coverage settings in place so that I can still run per package coverage.

 ```ts
 import { defineConfig } from 'vite'